KnockoutCoder/KnockoutCoder/README.md

 ## 🌙 About Me

-I’m a **Product-Minded Full-Stack Developer** who started on the other side of the ticket queue - writing docs, filing bugs, and convincing engineers to “just add a quick filter.”
+So...
+I’m a **Product-Minded Full-Stack Developer** who started on the other side of the ticket queue - writing docs, filing bugs, and convincing engineers to “just add a quick filter.” 😅

-Now I *am* that engineer - still googling half my fixes, building the very features I used to beg for in JIRA comments, but at least it’s my own code now. 🧑‍💻  and I finally understand why they took so long to reply. 😅
+Now I *am* that engineer - still googling half my fixes, building the very features I used to beg for in JIRA comments, but at least it’s my own code now. 🧑‍💻  and I finally understand why they took so long to reply!
+LOL

 After years helping SaaS teams and marketplaces ship big, messy launches, I decided to build the tools I used to deliver - one pull request at a time.